turbozob/IP_Changer/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+Change IP address by your costum names with IP, SUBNET and GATEWAY

 ## Getting Started